poor-charles/Distributed-IoT-Mechatronic-System-for-HVAC-Optimization-using-Hybrid-AI-Logic/README.md

 - To be updated & managed by Rissby Arne Cerna

 [Hardware Systems Files]
-- To be updated & managed by Paolo Renomeron
+- Updated & Managed by Paolo Renomeron

 General Note: To be updated...